Shell Group Employee and Dependents’ Personal Data (Australia)

 Every individual within the Shell group of companies (‘Shell’ or ‘we’) is responsible for protecting personal data about each other as well as that of our customers, business partners and suppliers.

-We process personal data necessary to manage the employment relationship, to engage interns and to provide benefits to certain dependents of Shell employees.
+We process personal data necessary to manage the employment relationship, to engage contractors and interns and to provide benefits to certain dependents of Shell employees.